MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-scripted-deployment.md

   - Workday - [Tutorial: Configure Workday for automatic user provisioning](/azure/active-directory/saas-apps/workday-inbound-tutorial).
 - If you have your user information in other systems, proceed with the following steps.

-In order to manage these users at scale more effectively, you need to create two security groups for Frontline Workers and Frontline Managers, and provision those users into the security groups directly, following these steps:
+In order to manage these users at scale more effectively, you need to create two security groups for frontline workers and frontline managers, and provision those users into the security groups directly, following these steps:

 1. Find the **Users.csv** file in the scripts folder in the repository.
 1. Update the **Users.csv** file with your organization's specific information.